 If you feel comfortable, you should approach your neighbour to discuss the problem.
-However if your neighbour has acted with threats, violence or harassment you shouldn’t approach them.
-Instead you should contact your local authority or call the police.
+However, you shouldn't approach your neighbour if they have acted with threats, violence or harassment.
+Instead you should contact your local council or call the police.

-Remember to take a note of the time and date you spoke to them in case you need it for evidence later.
+- speak to your neighbour - take a note of the time and date you spoke to them, in case you need it for evidence later.

-If you haven’t been able to speak to your neighbour, you could write to them.
+- write your neighbour a letter, if you haven't been able to speak to them.

-Describe the problem and what action you’d like to be taken.
-If appropriate, you should also explain when you’d like them to resolve the problem by, as well as what you’ll do to help.
+Describe the problem and the action you'd like them to take.
+If appropriate, you should also explain when you'd like them to resolve the problem by and what you'll do to help.

-If your neighbour is a tenant you can talk to their landlord.
-This could be the local authority or a housing association, or a private landlord.
+If your neighbour is a tenant, you can talk to their landlord.
+This could be the local council, a housing association or a private landlord.

-If your neighbour is a local authority or housing association tenant
+If your neighbour is a local council or housing association tenant

-You should contact a housing officer or the housing department of the local authority or housing association.
+You should contact a housing officer or the housing department of the local council or housing association.
 They could: